 $current_url = get_author_posts_url( $queried_id );

-If you would like to get the home page URL (doesn’t matter which page you’re on) use the code snippet below (you don’t need the first line above):
+To get the home page URL (it doesn’t matter which page you’re on), use the code snippet below (you don’t need the first line above):

 $current_url = home_url( '/' );

-In this article, you learned how to get the URL of the current page you’re on.
+In this article, you learn how to get the URL of the current page in WordPress.

-Leave us a comment and let us know which one of the codes above you used.
+Leave us a comment and tell us which one of the codes you used above.